CaterinaFabbri/LetterCredit/README.md

 # LetterCredit

 The aim of our project is to first digitalize and then to boldy innovate the letter of credit process.
-In order to do this, we prototyped three different implementations with increasing complexity.
+In order to do this, we prototyped three different implementations with increasing complexity. \
+Very briefly, in **v0 Central Fintech** we prototype a simple digitalization of the process, taking advantage of the blockchain enforcement. \
+In **v1 Voting System** we add to the implementation a network of banks, which needs to express opinions on the compliance of the process. \
+In **v2 Voting Ecosystem** we test the scalability of v1, removing a couple of restrictive assumptions.

 ## Repository Structure
-The **Smart Contracts** folder contains three sub-folders.
-Each of them contain a Solidity prototype, which builds up on the previous one, and a .md file briefly describing  most relevant aspects and the main differences with regard to the previous prototype.
+The **Smart Contracts** folder contains four sub-folders. \
+Three of them contain a Solidity prototype, which builds up on the previous one, and a .md file briefly describing  most relevant aspects and the main differences with regard to the previous prototype. \
+The other subfolder contains the contracts common contracts which are imported by all three implementations.

-The **General Documents** folder contains: `Log.md`, illustrating our general workflow, `General Idea.txt`, briefly describing some theoretical aspects of the ideas, `Pitfalls and Safety checks.txt`, describing some security considerations and checks we performed, as well as some aspects that can be improved.
+The **General Documents** folder contains: \
+`Log.md`, illustrating our general workflow, \
+`General Idea.txt`, briefly describing some theoretical aspects of the ideas, \
+`Pitfalls and Safety checks.txt`, describing some security considerations and checks we performed.

 ## General rules for contract deployment

-In the following image we describe the pipeline and workflow of our most basic prototype, the **Central Fintech** one.
+In the following image we describe the pipeline and workflow of our most basic prototype, the **v0 Central Fintech** one.
 While the other prototypes add complexity, the general framework remains the same. <br/>
 More detailed instructions and information are specified in each relevant folder, highlighting the differences among implementations.